 III.A.
-Eligibility Requirements

-III.A.1.
-An applicant must meet one of the following qualifications to be eligible for appointment to an ACGME-accredited program: (Core)

-III.A.1.a) graduation from a medical school in the United States or Canada, accredited by the Liaison Committee on Medical Education (LCME) or graduation from a college of osteopathic medicine in the United States, accredited by the American Osteopathic Association Commission on Osteopathic College Accreditation (AOACOCA); or, (Core)

-III.A.1.b) graduation from a medical school outside of the United States or Canada, and meeting one of the following additional qualifications: (Core)

-III.A.1.b).(1) holding a currently valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG) prior to appointment; or, (Core)

-III.A.1.b).(2)

-holding a full and unrestricted license to practice medicine in the United States licensing jurisdiction in which the ACGME-accredited program is located.
-(Core)

-III.A.2.

-All prerequisite post-graduate clinical education required for initial entry or transfer into ACGME-accredited residency programs must be completed in ACGME-accredited residency programs, AOA-approved residency programs, Royal College of Physicians and Surgeons of Canada (RCPSC)-accredited or College of Family Physicians of Canada (CFPC)-accredited residency programs located in Canada, or in residency programs with ACGME International (ACGME-I) Advanced Specialty Accreditation.
-(Core)
+Eligibility Requirements III.A.1.
+An applicant must meet one of the following qualifications to be eligible for appointment to an ACGME-accredited program: ^(Core) III.A.1.a) graduation from a medical school in the United States or Canada, accredited by the Liaison Committee on Medical Education (LCME) or graduation from a college of osteopathic medicine in the United States, accredited by the American Osteopathic Association Commission on Osteopathic College Accreditation (AOACOCA); or, ^(Core) III.A.1.b) graduation from a medical school outside of the United States or Canada, and meeting one of the following additional qualifications: ^(Core) III.A.1.b).(1) holding a currently valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG) prior to appointment; or, ^(Core) III.A.1.b).(2) holding a full and unrestricted license to practice medicine in the United States licensing jurisdiction in which the ACGME-accredited program is located. ^(Core) III.A.2.
+All prerequisite post-graduate clinical education required for initial entry or transfer into ACGME-accredited residency programs must be completed in ACGME-accredited residency programs, AOA- approved residency programs, Royal College of Physicians and Surgeons of Canada (RCPSC)-accredited or College of Family Physicians of Canada (CFPC)-accredited residency programs located in Canada, or in residency programs with ACGME International (ACGME-I) Advanced Specialty Accreditation. ^(Core) III.A.2.a) Residency programs must receive verification of each resident's level of competency in the required clinical field using ACGME, CanMEDS, or ACGME-I Milestones evaluations from the prior training program upon matriculation. ^(Core) Backgroun d and Intent: Programs with ACGME-I Foundational Accreditation or from

-III.A.2.a)

-Residency programs must receive verification of each resident's level of competency in the required clinical field using ACGME, CanMEDS, or ACGME-I Milestones evaluations from the prior training program upon matriculation.
-(Core)

-III.A.2.b)

-Prior to appointment in the program, residents must have successfully completed at least 12 months of direct patient care experience in a residency program that satisfies requirement III.A.2.
-(Core)

-III.A.2.b).(1)

-This patient care experience must include responsibility, under proper supervision and commensurate with their ability, for decision-making and for direct patient care in all settings.
-(Core)

-III.A.2.b).(1).(a)

-These responsibilities should include taking a complete history, performing a complete physical examination, ordering and interpreting appropriate diagnostic testing, the planning of care, and the writing of orders, progress notes and relevant records, subject to review and approval by senior residents and attending physicians.
-(Detail)